Kanna Fine Powder

 - Mixed into a beverage (moderate onset, roughly 30–60 minutes): Stir your measured amount into warm water, juice, or a smoothie.
 Warm liquids dissolve the powder faster.
 Avoid boiling water — excessive heat may degrade some alkaloid content.
 Drink on a relatively empty stomach for faster absorption.

 - Capsules — DIY (slowest onset, roughly 45–90 minutes): If you can't stand the taste, fill empty capsules yourself using a capsule machine.
-Size 00 capsules hold roughly 400–500mg of fine powder each.
+Weigh each capsule to your own measured amount rather than filling it to the brim: a size 00 capsule holds roughly 400–500mg, which is far more FS20 than anyone should take in one go.
 This method is the most convenient but the slowest to take effect since the capsule needs to dissolve first.

 Honest Limitations — What This Product Won't Do